pepollms/tracker/_doc/op_3_operations.md

 ## View Poll Status

-The poll monitoring status can be viewed as HTML pages from the remote site using a web browser and going to the following URL:
+The poll monitoring status can be viewed as HTML pages from the remote site using a web browser in the following URL:

 ~~~
 https://pepollms.github.io/tracker/